1911 Conditions of readiness

 Col. Jeff Cooper, originator of the most recent handgun shooting practices, revolutionized how people viewed the 1911 pistol’s readiness state.
 He created a system in which he named the different states as conditions.
 The conditions he named are;

-· Condition Zero: When your pistol has one round in the chamber with a cocked hammer and the safety catch off.
+Condition Zero is when your pistol has one round in the chamber with a cocked hammer and the safety catch off.

-· Condition One: This condition is also called ‘cocked and locked’.
+Condition One is also called ‘cocked and locked’.
 It is when you have one round in the chamber with a cocked hammer and the side frame thumb safety functional.

-· Condition Two: This is when you have one round in the pistol’s chamber with the hammer fully down.
+Condition Two is when you have one round in the pistol’s chamber with the hammer fully down.

-· Condition Three: This is when you have a magazine that is charged in the pistol but with the hammer down and the chamber having no round.
+Condition Three is when you have a magazine that is charged in the pistol but with the hammer down and the chamber having no round.

 Although very scary to those who do not have any knowledge of the preventative and control aspects of the 1911, condition one is the readiness state which enjoys the endorsement of a majority of experts.
 This is as it provides the foremost stability of security and promptness.